Dozodouzo/supybot-git/README.md

 * `repokill`: Remove an  existing repository given it's name.

+* `repopoll`: Run a poll on a repository if given one, else poll all of them.

 * `reload git`: Read new configuration, restart polling.

 * `githelp` : Display url to help (i. e., this file).